 WSWWH is a project that aims to uplift stories of the African continent.
 Often stories of ordinary people are overlooked in storytelling, in history, and at WSWWH we do not only bring these stories to the surface, we honor the voices within these stories.

 Recognized by the Mail & Guardian as one of 2020’s Top 200 Young South Africans, Mpho Seipubi is a writer, an editor and a programs lead in the development cooperation sector.

 She has over 7 years experience in the public sector and her working experience is extended to the work she has done in Southern and Eastern Africa.
 Mpho is a Mandela Washington Fellow and a YALI RLC Alumni.

 Mpho regards Whose Stories Will We Hear as a moment in time for the African narrative, a platform for Africans to tell their own stories and be in the forefront of how history views Africa and its people.

 While the COVID-19 pandemic has been devastating to millions, especially those who are most marginalized, Kathi Seiden-Thomas believes that this moment in history is an opportunity for our global community to dismantle systems of oppression and rebuild a more just society that respects the planet, relies on indigenous wisdom and centers the solutions and leadership with those who are most impacted.

 Kathi is a strategic partnership specialist with over twenty years of experience co-creating with multi-sector partners in the areas of health and wellness, racial justice, education, women’s rights and community development in the U.S. and throughout the world.

-She sees Whose Stories Will We Hear as a vehicle to shift the deficit narrative that many in the U.S. have of Africans and Africa, restoring dignity to a people and a place.
+She sees Whose Stories Will We Hear as a vehicle to disrupt stereotypes and help shift the deficit narrative that many in the U.S. have of Africans and Africa.